EmaroLab/GestureBasedControlMiro/README.md

  * Gesture Based behavior
  * Obstacle Avoidance behavior

- The **Gesture Based behavior** consists in MiRo following the user's command.
-Hence, the data from the smartwatch's accelerometer are converted into input for MiRo control.
+ The **Gesture Based behavior** regards the robot's ability to follow the user's command.
+The user must wear a smartwatch in order to control
+Miro by performing specific gestures.
+Basically, the data from the smartwatch's accelerometer are converted into input for MiRo control.
  In particular, depending on the accelerometer values are set some specific lights pattern of Miro's body and Miro's body linear and angular velocities.

  Two modalities of control are available: *BASIC* and *ADVANCED*